Kelvinmti/GymPointAPI/README.md

 # GymPointAPI

-This is an example of an API that includes some comom routines used to manage a Gym.
+This is an example of an API that includes some common routines used to manage a gym.

 ## 💻 Technologies
 * Node.js